|Guide||♦||49 Triplogs||0 Topics|

 Ghost train to Prescott

 The former railroad was known as the "Peavine" because its twisting curves resembled a pea vine.

-The Peavine Trail follows the route of the old Santa Fe, Prescott and Phoenix Railroad through Granite Dells, north of Prescott.
-The S.F.P.& P. Railroad (nicknamed "The Peavine") was built in the early 1890's from Ash Fork, south through Prescott, and eventually to Phoenix, to provide an alternative to the poorly constructed Prescott and Arizona Central Railroad, and to serve the mining country of the Prescott area.
-When the tracks were removed from Prescott in the early 1990's, a project began to turn some of the old railroad grade into a recreation trail, hence the Iron King and Peavine Trails.
+The Peavine Trail follows the route of the old Santa Fe, Prescott, and Phoenix Railroad through Granite Dells, north of Prescott.
+The S.F.P.& P. Railroad (nicknamed "The Peavine") was built in the early 1890s from Ash Fork, south through Prescott, and eventually to Phoenix, to provide an alternative to the poorly constructed Prescott and Arizona Central Railroad, and to serve the mining country of the Prescott area.
+When the tracks were removed from Prescott in the early 1990s, a project began to turn some of the old railroad grades into a recreation trail, hence the Iron King and Peavine Trails.

 As a lifelong railroad fan, it was sad to see these tracks removed, but it is nice that one can hike the old railroad route and relive the history.